NikiGarner/div-playground/README.md

 * Move into your new folder and initialize git as normal
 * Congrats!
 You now have a new repo based on this template

-Some **DONT'S**

-* Don't just rename the cloned git repository - that will mess up future commits.
-Do the copy/paste
-* If you're using a bootstrap template, don't replace the <head> tag.
-Only change the <body> tag.
-The templates include code at the top and bottom that bring in js and css we're already including and a bunch we don't use.
-If you call a js or css file twice, it causes problems.

 ## Known Bugs